alleyinteractive/wp-seo/readme.txt

 ==== Formatting tags ====

-But the power of formats is in formatting tags, which create dynamic text that responds to the content of the page.
+The power of formats, though, is in formatting tags, which create dynamic text that responds to the content of the page.

 A formatting tag looks like `#site_name#` or `#author#` or `#archive_date#`.

-With formatting tags, the `<title>` tag of your date archive could instead be something like "Time machine set to #archive_date#."
+With formatting tags, setting the `<title>` tag format of your date archive to "Time machine set to #archive_date#" would display something like "Time machine set to September 2014" -- and the date would change automatically based on the archive the user looked at.

 Some more examples: